New weird: Definition

 Various definitions have been given of the genre.
 J.A.
 Weinstock's summary of Steph Swainston's response to the 2003 forum discussion sparked by M. John Harrison as "exercises in worldbuilding characterized by a heterogeneity of sources, genres, and details" and "particularly eclectic; mixing modern street culture with ancient mythology."
 According to Jeff and Ann VanderMeer, in their introduction to the anthology The New Weird, the genre is "a type of urban, secondary-world fiction that subverts the romanticized ideas about place found in traditional fantasy, largely by choosing realistic, complex real-world models as the jumping-off point for creation of settings that may combine elements of both science fiction and fantasy."

 Non-conformity to strict genre definitions is a commonly recognized facet of new weird fiction.
 In The 3rd Alternative forum debate, Miéville emphasized this fluidity in his post stating that "New Weird – like most literary categories – is a moment, a suggestion, a tease, an intervention, an attitude, above all an argument.
 You cannot read off a checklist and say 'x is in, y is out' and think you've understand what's at stake or what's being argued."
 According to Gardner Dozois, the VanderMeers' anthology "ultimately left me just as confused as to what exactly The New Weird consisted of when I went out as I'd been when I went in."
-Robin Anne Reid notes that while the definition of the new weird is disputed, "a general consensus uses the term" to describe fictions that "subvert cliches of the fantastic in order to put them to discomfiting, rather than consoling ends".
-Reid also notes the genre tends to break down the barriers between fantasy, science fiction and supernatural horror.
+Darja Malcolm-Clarke notes that while the definition of the new weird is disputed, "a general consensus uses the term" to describe fictions that "subvert cliches of the fantastic in order to put them to discomfiting, rather than consoling, ends".
+Malcolm-Clarke also notes the genre tends to break down the barriers between fantasy, science fiction and supernatural horror.
 In comparing the new weird to bizarro fiction, Rose O'Keefe of Eraserhead Press claims that "People buy New Weird because they want cutting edge speculative fiction with a literary slant.
 It’s kind of like slipstream with a side of weirdness."

 In other media

 The "new weird" descriptor has been applied to non-literary forms of media.
-Movies that have been recognized as fitting into the new weird descriptions include Pan's Labyrinth and the adaptation of Jeff VanderMeer's novel Annihilation.
-The video games Thief: The Dark Project, The Elder Scrolls III: Morrowind, and Control have also been recognized as new weird for their combination of fantasy, science fiction, horror, and weird elements.
+Movies that have been recognized as fitting into the new weird descriptions include Pan's Labyrinth, The City of Lost Children and the adaptation of Jeff VanderMeer's novel Annihilation.
+The video games Thief: The Dark Project, The Elder Scrolls III: Morrowind, Disco Elysium, and Control have also been recognized as new weird for their combination of fantasy, science fiction, horror, and weird elements.
+In music, the posthuman aesthetics of artists like Arca or Björk also stand out.